A-peli/JS-Projekti-1-TODO/README.md

 ## License
 License
 This project is licensed under the MIT license.
-You can read more about it here.
+You can read more about it [here](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository)